 If you have your marketing strategy, are your plans implementing to meet those goals?
 If not, this may be the reason why you’re not seeing results.

-Now let’s take a look at a marketing plan.
-Unlike your marketing strategy, you will use the marketing plan more frequently; referring back to it as you implement your plan and monitor your findings.
-(Blog: 5 Steps for Successfully Reviewing Your Marketing Plan)
+Now, let’s take a look at a marketing plan.
+Unlike your marketing strategy, you'll use the marketing plan more frequently; referring back to it as you implement your plan and monitor your findings.
+Learn more about reviewing your findings in this blog: 5 Steps for Successfully Reviewing Your Marketing Plan

 What’s included in your marketing plan?

 - Executive Summary - Provide a brief overview of the marketing plan.

 - Target Market - Provide an overview of your target market, their pains, goals, buying patterns, and messaging.